authomatic/authomatic/doc/source/examples/django-simple.rst

 .. note::

-   Facebook and other |oauth2| providers require a **redirect URI** which should be the URL of the *login request handler* which we will create in this tutorial and whose walue in our case will be ``http://[hostname]/simple/login/fb`` for Facebook.
+   Facebook and other |oauth2| providers require a **redirect URI** which should be the URL of the *login view* which we will create in this tutorial and whose walue in our case will be ``http://[hostname]/simple/login/fb`` for Facebook.